 And the use of programmatic ads isn’t just growing when it comes to video.eMarketer revealed that U.S. advertisers will spend nearly $60 billion on programmatic display in 2019.
 By 2021, nearly 88% of all US digital display ad dollars, or $81 billion, will flow via automation.

 Brands that do not have an effective cross-device marketing strategy will surely fall behind their competitors.
 22% of cross-device transactions completed on a computer start on a smartphone, and 35% of those completed on a smartphone begin on a computer.
 Meaning it’s critical for marketers to recognize consumers where ever they are, or risk losing a sale to a brand who can.

 Gartner reports that worldwide shipments of wearable devices will reach 225 million in 2019, an increase of 25.8 percent from 2018.
 End-user spending on wearable devices is forecast to reach $42 billion in 2019.
 Of that, $16.2 billion will be on smartwatches.

 The global proliferation of smartphones means that more people than ever before are now walking around with location service-enabled devices in their pockets.
 Accenture estimates there will be more 2.5 billion smartphone users worldwide in 2019.

 Research from Epsilon indicates that 80 percent of customers are more likely to do business with companies that deliver personalized experiences; moreover, consumers shop more than three times more frequently with companies that make good on their personalization promises.

 9. Seamlessness Leads the Way

 In this cross-device world where personalization is top-of-mind and data sources are plentiful, consumers will choose brands that offer seamless experiences.
-According to Accenture, 49% of consumers believe the best thing retailers can do to improve the shopping experience is to better integrate in-store, online and mobile shopping channels.
+In fact, 60% of consumers expect brands to deliver consistent, accurate information across online touchpoints, including a brand’s website, third-party sites, apps, and social media.

 10. People-Based Advertising is the New Frontier